This post may contain affiliate links. Click here to read my full disclosure.

 If you’ve already registered a domain and want to use it for this new site, enter it on the right.
 If you don’t already have one, enter your desired domain on the left.
 This is important, but remember, if all else fails, purchase your name and then you can buy another desired domain name later.

-Domains are usually $10-12 so not a major expense at all!
+Domains only cost $10-12 so not a major expense at all!

 Next, you’ll enter all of your account information and choose the term of your package.
 Bluehost offers terms of 1, 2, 3, or 5 years upfront, so you can pay in advance and save money (where other hosting providers charge double or triple for monthly payment plans).